 While the cold days aren’t exactly the most ideal time to paint outside, you can still proceed with your task and expect good results.
 Due to the many advancements in materials, many manufacturers are already offering paints that you can apply to your home’s exterior even in temperatures as low as 35 degrees Fahrenheit.
 So if you really must paint during the cold weather, you can use specially formulated latex paint or acrylic latex paint.

-A specially formulated latex paint have coalescing agents that help and improve its curing elements during low temperatures.
+A specially formulated latex paint has coalescing agents that help and improve its curing elements during low temperatures.
 This is a better and more reliable choice than using standard paints and mixing them with freeze-resistant additives.
 Take note, however, that the temperature should not go lower than the minimum recommended temperature during the application and the whole curing process.

 When the temperature reaches below 50 degrees F, it is too cold to paint outside using latex and water-based paint.
 If you are going to use oil-based paint, make sure that it isn’t below 45 degrees F outdoors.
 For colder conditions, you can still paint outside using acrylic latex paint.
 Just make sure that the temperature doesn’t go beyond the 35 degrees F mark.